-The CLCC Regional Land Trust Board Summits are a series of roundtables convened in regions throughout the state.
-Please join us to get to know your neighboring land trust colleagues, share your land trust board's experiences and challenges, offer advice on what's working, and get some advice on what could work better for your land trust and for your region!
+The CLCC Regional Land Trust Summits are a series of roundtables convened in regions throughout the state.
+Please join us to get to know your neighboring land trust colleagues, share your land trust's experiences and challenges, offer advice on what's working, and get some advice on what could work better for your land trust and for your region!

-Notes from our previous Regional Land Trust Board Summit Series are available HERE.
+Notes from our previous Regional Land Trust Summit Series are available HERE.

 Launched in 2012, the CLCC Summer Focus Group Series is an annual consultant-led roundtable for Connecticut land trust officers, board members and committee chairs from around the state.
 The goals of the Focus Group are to: (i) to provide peer-to-peer networking for a group of individuals serving in a similar capacity in diverse land trusts, who otherwise might not have the opportunity to meet and talk; and (ii) gather information on how Connecticut’s land trusts use staff and volunteers to increase organizational capacity.
 The written report from the Focus Group discussion is presented at the following year’s Conference, and serves as the foundation for one or more workshops on topics of interest raised during the meeting.